About the Oregon Explorer

 Oregon State University (OSU) Rural Studies Program and OSU Extension Service: The OSU Rural Studies Program works with rural communities to improve environmental, economic, social and cultural well-being.
 The OSU Extension Service engages the people of Oregon with research-based knowledge and education that focus on strengthening communities and economies, sustaining natural resources, and promoting healthy families and individuals.

 Initial funding for the Oregon Explorer was provided by the Meyer Memorial Trust and Oregon Watershed Enhancement Board to develop and launch the Willamette Basin Explorer, the first Oregon Explorer natural resources digital library prototype in 2004.

-Since then major funding and in-kind support for the Oregon Explorer has been provided from our long-term sponsors: Oregon Community Foundation, Ford Family Foundation, The Wetlands Conservancy, Oregon Department of Land Conservation and Development (DLCD), Oregon Department of Fish and Wildlife (ODFW), Oregon Department of Forestry (ODF), Oregon Department of State Lands (DSL), and Environmental Protection Agency (EPA).
+Since then major funding and in-kind support for the Oregon Explorer has been provided from our long-term sponsors: Oregon Community Foundation, Ford Family Foundation, The Wetlands Conservancy, Oregon Department of Land Conservation and Development (DLCD), Oregon Department of Fish and Wildlife (ODFW), Oregon Department of Forestry (ODF), Oregon Department of State Lands (DSL), Oregon Water Resources Department (OWRD), Oregon Watershed Enhancement Board (OWEB), Environmental Protection Agency (EPA) and Sea Grant.

-Additional funding and in-kind support has been provided by Oregon Department of Transportation (ODOT), Oregon Department of Energy (ODOE), Business Oregon, U.S. Forest Service (USFS), Bureau of Land Management (BLM), and other public and private sources to support development of specific Oregon Explorer tools.
+Additional funding and in-kind support has been provided by Oregon Department of Transportation (ODOT), Oregon Department of Energy (ODOE), Business Oregon, Oregon Department of Agriculture (ODA), U.S. Forest Service (USFS), Bureau of Land Management (BLM), and other public and private sources to support development of specific Oregon Explorer tools.

 How to Cite: